 On the other hand, the net profit margin considers all expenses, including operating expenses, taxes, and interest, in addition to the cost of goods sold.

-The Cash Spent by Bank Account metric shows the total amount of cash that has been spent or paid out from a specific bank account within a certain period of time.
+The Cash Received by Bank Account metric tracks the total amount of cash received by a specific bank account over a given period of time.
+It includes all payments, deposits, and other sources of revenue that have been credited to the account.

 Gross Profit Margin is a financial metric that measures how much profit a company makes after deducting the cost of goods sold from its revenue.